wardzacharyj/SimpleCodeGen/README.md

 }
 ```

-In some situations where the value you want to map to a symbol exists within a fixed set choices it might be more conveient to allow users to select it from a list of options.
-This can be achived by adding the optional `fixedChoices` array to your input properties.
+In some situations where the value you want to map to a symbol exists within a fixed set choices it might be more convenient to allow users to select it from a list of options.
+This can be achieved by adding the optional `fixedChoices` array to your input properties.

 <figure>
     <img src='images/fixed_input_example.png' alt='fixed input image' />